COPIC markers alternatives [ULTIMATE GUIDE]

 Copic markers are not cheap, so many people are wondering what are the best alternatives to Copic markers.
 There’s a lot of other high-quality markers that can be a great alternative for COPIC Markers and cost less.

-Promarkers by Windsor and Newton (previously by Letraset)
+Promarkers by Winsor and Newton (previously by Letraset)

-- 148 colours from intensely vibrant to subtle pastels
+- 148 colors from intensely vibrant to subtle pastels

 - Blend-friendly, with malleable, alcohol-based, translucent ink

 - Twin-tipped, with a broad chisel nib and a fine bullet nib

 - High-quality nibs for consistent, streak-free coverage